AlikornSause/Notes-on-QIN-F21-PRO/README.md

 # Hardware modes
 The phone can be booted into a couple of modes, all of which start from the device being TURNED OFF
-- Normal mode entered by pressing the power button for a couple of seconds until you see the logo
+- **Normal mode** entered by pressing the power button for a couple of seconds until you see the logo

 ![normal](https://github.com/user-attachments/assets/fd88e24c-d9e9-4881-8113-91b7e388cf6f)

-- Recovery mode entered by holding down the following buttons: * , owl/heart/qinguard , power/hangup.
+- **Recovery mode** entered by holding down the following buttons: * , owl/heart/qinguard , power/hangup.
   When you see the boot menu, stop pressing the power/hangup button but keep pressing the 2 other.
   If you were to keep pressing the power button the phone would just reboot

+  **This mode can also be entered by *adb reboot bootloader***

   ![recovery](https://github.com/user-attachments/assets/85496ee0-80f1-4552-ac21-1b2465d80fcf)

  You will then be granted with this screen: